 Another issue is limited awareness of what computing professionals actually do.
 When Carter (2006) surveyed high school students, the top reason for not choosing a computing major was not wanting to sit in front of a computer all day.
 The top reason for selecting a computer major was also illustrative.
 For men, the top reason was an interest in computer games, while for women, it was "their desire to use it in another field" (Carter, 2006, p.
 29).
+Related to this is the issue of understanding the different computing fields.
+Connolly et al. (2016) examine this topic and provide suggestions about advising students in selecting the computing field that best matches their interests.

-There have been several efforts to help first-year

-computing students better understand the wide range of computing careers and improve retention.
+There have been several efforts to help first-year computing students better understand the wide range of computing careers and improve retention.
 In one approach, an "Explorations in Computing" course was revised to combine faculty and industry presentations on different facets of computing, one-on-one student-alumni interaction, and the development of professional skills such as resume writing (Ott, 2014).
 After the revision, the authors found that students were more engaged in the class, with more students completing assignments, higher grades, and fewer students dropping the course.
 They also found more engagement with a midsemester career fair.

 In another effort, a computing fundamentals course was revised to address the characteristics of current Gen Z students (Robertson, 2011).
 The breadth of course topics was reduced to allow time to provide more context to connect the remaining topics to real-world examples, and a lecture-based class format was replaced with a discussion-based format.
-In addition, career discussions were added, and discussion of related careers was part of each topic module.
+In addition, career discussions were added, and a discussion of related careers was part of each topic module.
 These changes resulted in more engaged students, improved attendance, better grades, and increased retention.